bauerjakob/website-old/README.md

 # Website

-You can check out my at https://bauer-jakob.de/.
+You can check out my website at https://bauer-jakob.de/.